SEG Home > History of Saltford > A - Z > Saltford Manor House

 Wheel of Fortune

-Records show that there is also a rare "Wheel of Fortune" wall painting at Saltford Manor, quite likely to be the only domestic wheel of fortune painting from the early Medieval period in Great Britain.
+Records show that there is also a rare "Wheel of Fortune" wall painting at Saltford Manor House, quite likely to be the only domestic wheel of fortune painting from the early Medieval period in Great Britain.

 If the painting does still exist and has not been destroyed during renovations, it is now covered and protected by plasterboard but was in a bad state of repair before it was covered as can be seen from the above image.